Article

 BME Leadership Network online member meeting - Thursday 7th November 2024, 12.30pm - 1.30pm via MS Teams

-The agenda will include:
+The agenda included:

-• A discussion on NHS leaders’ responses to the riots;
+• A discussion on NHS leaders’ responses to the riots.

 • An opportunity to share your personal experiences and lessons for the future.